Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Bamboo.
 - [ ] Microsoft Lync.
 - [x] Microsoft Teams.

+### Your company plans to use an agile approach to software development.
+You need to recommend an application to provide communication between members of the development team who work in locations around the world.
+The applications must meet the following requirements: Provide the ability to isolate the members of different project teams into separate communication channels and to keep a history of the chats within those channels.
+Be available on Windows 10, Mac OS, iOS, and Android operating systems.
+Provide the ability to add external contractors and suppliers to projects.
+Integrate directly with Azure DevOps.
+What should you recommend?

+- [ ] Skype for Business.
+- [ ] Bamboo.
+- [ ] Octopus.
+- [x] Slack.

 ### You have an Azure Resource Manager template that deploys a multi-tier application.
 You need to prevent the user who performs the deployment from viewing the account credentials and connection strings used by the application.
 What should you use?